A Quick Start Guide

 Say you are preparing a blog post and you write up a draft in Microsoft Word.
 You go to copy and paste it into WordPress and all of a sudden your formatting is all over the place.
 What happened?
 Well, when you copy your content from a Word document and paste it into the WordPress interface, it doesn’t just add the text you selected.
 It also adds a large chunk of code that can mess up your blog’s formatting.

-Normally, we frown upon using Word this way, as the best option is always to type your content into the WordPress editor directly.
+Normally, we frown upon using Word (and especially Excel) this way, as the best option is always to type your content into the WordPress editor directly.
 This is the only way to completely avoid any formatting issues.

 But if you must use Word, make sure you turn on the ‘Paste from Word’ option.
 From the “Edit Post” page, follow these steps.